ROCm/rocAL/README.md

 * pkg-config
 * PyBind11
 * RapidJSON

+Additional required libraries for  source install only:
+* rocDecode test package

 Additional required libraries for package install only (for source install, these are provided by ROCm `7.13` or later):
 * HIP